Menu

 SDHC memory cards

 Secure Digital High Capacity memory cards are like SD cards, but they transfer data faster and come in capacities of up to 32GB.
 SDHC memory cards aren’t compatible with SD card-only readers, but most modern card readers can handle an SDHC memory card.
+The SanDisk Ultra is an example of a current SDHC card.

 SDXC memory cards

 Secure Digital Extended Capacity memory cards offer the best performance and most storage of all SD cards.
 They come in storage sizes ranging from 32GB to 2TB.
 Like SDHC memory cards, SDXC memory cards require a compatible reader.
+The SanDisk Extreme PRO, for instance, is an SDXC memory card.

 Essential SD memory card accessories